top of page

 The pool of buyers for older flats gets smaller since younger buyers might not be able to fulfill the TDSR and MSR to secure the required loan amount to buy older flats.

-iii) Restrictions to CPF Usage
+(b) Restrictions To CPF Usage

-If they buy the 4-room flat in Marine Parade which is approximately $600,000, they can only use a total of $384,000 from their CPF.
+If they purchase the 4-room flat in Marine Parade valued at $650,000, they can only utilize a total of $403,000 from their CPF.

 So what's the implication of this?